-If you get a peek inside the Torah scroll, in the first word of Sefer VAYIKRA, the Book of Leviticus, you see a tiny letter Alef.
+If you get to peek inside the Torah scroll, in the first word of Sefer VAYIKRA, the Book of Leviticus, you see a tiny letter Alef.
 Why is it tiny ?

 It’s in the word that gives its name to both the parashah as well as to the entire book – VAYIKRa.